Plenty of time

 Discover in real lifeHabitat:

-Fruit, seeds and flowers
+fruit, seeds, and flowers

-Grows to be 20 to 26 years old
+20 to 26 years old

 Weight: